 Mair Bell joined PPIW in January 2017 on secondment from Wavehill, a Welsh based company specialising in economic and social research.
 Mair graduated top of her class from her MBA at Cardiff Business School and holds a First Class honours degree in Modern Languages from Durham University.
 Mair will be taking the lead on some of the larger assignments in our next work programme for ministers.

 Natalie Ross is responsible for PPIW’s central administration and communications.
 This includes HR, finance management, strategy development, website design and maintenance, production of publicity materials, promotion and planning of events, promotion of research and media relations.
 Natalie holds an MA in Journalism, and a PGDip in Publishing.

-Steve Martin is Professor of Public Policy & Management at Cardiff Business School and Director of the Public Policy Institute for Wales.
+Steve Martin is Professor of Public Policy & Management at Cardiff Business School and Director of the PPIW.
 He is an expert in local government policy and has served as an adviser to the UK, Scottish and Welsh Governments and the European Commission.
-Steve led the recently published evaluation of the Welsh Government’s policies for local government and is currently evaluating approaches to intervention and performance improvement in public services.
+Steve is the co-editor of Policy & Politics, one the leading international peer reviewed journals in the field of public and social policy.